 - Own your own stuff.
 Finally, reclaim full responsibility for your future.
 Begin to see yourself not as an employee or prospective employee but as the owner of a business—you.
 As a CEO and owner of your business, you make the decisions about how you serve your clients, either as a one-client employment relationship or a multi-client contractor arrangement.
-Over the next several weeks, I’ll be posting about how you can engage yourself as the CEO of You, Inc.
+For more on this, check out my post on how to have a staff meeting with You, Inc.

 Help add to my list…

 What are some of the things you’ve done to detoxify from a prior work environment?